-The purpose of the Major Roads Report is to provide the supporting evidence base for the TfN STP by drawing together existing sources and undertaking primary research into its core concepts.
+The purpose of the Major Roads Report is to provide the supporting evidence base for the TfN Strategic Transport Plan by drawing together existing sources and undertaking primary research into its core concepts.
 Its key objectives include:

-- > Development of, and agreement on the North's major road network. - Development of pan-Northern Conditional Outputs for the agreed network. - > Strong evidence base including development of process to provide baseline assessment and performance monitoring of the agreed network. - A portfolio of interventions across the network developed and agreed with Partners.
+- Development of, and agreement on the North's Major Road Network. - Development of pan-Northern Conditional Outputs for the agreed network. - Strong evidence base including development of process to provide baseline assessment and performance monitoring of the agreed network. - Identifying a portfolio of interventions across the network developed and agreed with Partners.

-Similar to the STP, the Major Roads Report comprises a clear narrative around the 'why', 'what' and 'how', as illustrated in Figure 1.3:
+Similar to the Strategic Transport Plan, the Major Roads Report comprises a clear narrative around the 'why', 'what' and 'how', as illustrated in Figure 1.3: